byexamples/byexample/docs/recipes/handy-shell-snippets.md

 [fail fast](/{{ site.uprefix }}/basic/setup-and-tear-down) to fail quickly if the lock cannot be obtained and with a
-[skip](/{{ site.uprefix }}/basic/setup-and-tear-down) to make your that you unlock the file at the end:
+[skip](/{{ site.uprefix }}/basic/setup-and-tear-down) to make your that sure unlock the file at the end:

 ```shell
 $ # try to get the lock, fail fast if we cannot